asafpelegcodes/docker_tutorial/README.md

 #### Modifying the initialization command
 When a container starts it is instructed to run the entry point or command.
-In order to replace that existing command simply add it to the end of the run command
+In order to replace that existing command simply add it to the end of `docker run`
 * Display nginx command line help: `docker run -d -p 8080:80 --name mysite --rm mysite nginx -h`
 * Run `docker logs mysite` to see the output of help